My First Song by D.I. Jolly

 “Yes, but tell me anyway, hearing you say it gives me hope.”

-“Because that’s the song you put on, on the first and only night we were together, and a part of her still loves it, and you.”
+“Because that’s the song you put on, on the first and only night we were together, and a part of her still loves it, because of a part of her still loves you.”

-Miles’ mind filled with flashbacks of that night.
-The perfect night with the girl of his dreams which ended when his gift for reading minds leapt into overdrive and he absorbed an entire copy of her into his head, and how the shock had stopped his heart, and how he’d been afraid to even make friends with another person ever since, but he’d never stopped loving her, and their first song together.
+Miles’ mind flashed back to that night.
+The perfect night with the girl of his dreams.
+A night which ended when his gift for reading minds leapt into overdrive and he absorbed an entire copy of her into his head, and how the shock had stopped his heart, and how he’d been too afraid to even make friends with another person ever again, but he’d never stopped loving her, and their first song together.

 “You grew up to be a beautiful woman Liz.”